Introduction

 Marriages can be incredibly fulfilling and rewarding.
 But it also requires a lot of work to keep the relationship healthy.
-If your marriage is at risk of falling apart, you must recognize the signs of broken marriage early on so that you can take steps to repair it before things reach a breaking point.
+If your marriage is at risk of falling apart, recognizing the signs of broken marriage early on can help you take the steps to repair it before things reach a breaking point.

 This control may be extreme and can restrict access to money or financial information, request access to your phone or private messages, choose who you can and cannot speak with, and obstruct opportunities.